AdobeDocs/journeys.en/help/using/api/import-export.md

 snippet: y
 ---

-# Working with Export Import API
+# Working with Export-Import API

 Export a journey version and all its related objects (journey, events, data sources, field groups, custom actions) with a single API call.
 The export resulting payload can be used to easily import the journey into another environment (instance or sandbox).
 This feature allows you to manage your journeys across multiple instances or for multiple test environments workflows.